docker/docs/get-started/nodejs/develop.md

 First, we’ll take a look at running a database in a container and how we use volumes and networking to persist our data and allow our application to talk with the database.
 Then we’ll pull everything together into a compose file which will allow us to setup and run a local development environment with one command.
 Finally, we’ll take a look at connecting a debugger to our application running inside a container.

-Instead of downloading MongoDB, installing, configuring and then running the Mongo database as a service.
-We can use the Docker Official Image for MongoDB and run it in a container.
+Instead of downloading MongoDB, installing, configuring and then running the Mongo database as a service, we can use the Docker Official Image for MongoDB and run it in a container.

 Before we run MongoDB in a container, we want to create a couple of volumes that Docker can manage to store our persistent data and configuration.
 I like to use the managed volumes feature that docker provides instead of using bind mounts.
 You can read all about volumes in our documentation.